 - Lime juice: Always use fresh lime juice!
 (Most store bought lime juice contains additives that can make it sweeter than normal.)

-- Red pepper flakes: Adds some kick to your sauce!
+- Red pepper flakes: A ¼ teaspoon goes into your chimichurri sauce!

 What is chimichurri?

 Chimichurri is an Argentinian sauce that’s usually used as a marinade or condiment for grilled meats.
 It’s typically made with chopped parsley, garlic, some type of vinegar, oil and red pepper flakes.

 How is mine different?
 We added avocado to the mix!
 This makes it creamy, rich and the perfect consistency for a dipping sauce!